jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ```

-There are 3 sections we are interested in:
+There are 3 blocks we are interested in:

-1. builders
+1. source block
-1. provisioners
+1. build block
-1. post-processors
+1. post-processor block

-#### Builders
+### Builders

-The majority of this information is taken from [https://www.packer.io/docs/](https://www.packer.io/docs/ "Packer docs").
-Builders are the initial syntax needed to build for a single platform.
-This forms the bulk of the JSON Key-Value pairs you see above in the sample template I provided.
-The Builder of choice above is for VirtualBox initially, but if my target platform had been something else then I could have switched.
-Note the syntax will be different for each builder as some require things others do not (Amazon and Azure require account keys for instance).
-The builder in the template above is a VirtualBox ISO builder.
-That is defined on line 2: ```"type": "virtualbox-iso"```.
-Many of these values will change or be different depending on the builder you use.
-Consult the documentation.
+The majority of this information is taken from [https://developer.hashicorp.com/packer/integrations/hashicorp/virtualbox](https://developer.hashicorp.com/packer/integrations/hashicorp/virtualbox "Webpage Packer VirtualBox docs").
+We are using the `virtualBox-iso` builder.
+This builder starts from an ISO file, creates a brand new VirtualBox VM, installs an OS, provisions software within the OS, then exports that machine to create an image.
+This is best for people who want to start from scratch.

 [The builders available are:](https://www.packer.io/docs/builders/index.html "Packer builders available")

-1. Builders
 1. Alicloud ECS
 1. Amazon EC2
 1. Azure